livepeer/LIPs/LIPs/LIP-36.md

     - Set `earningsPool.cumulativeFeeFactor = prevEarningsPool.cumulativeFeeFactor + prevEarningsPool.cumulativeRewardFactor * (delegatorsFees / X)`
 - If `prevEarningsPool.cumulativeFeeFactor > 0`:
     - Set `earningsPool.cumulativeFeeFactor += prevEarningsPool.cumulativeRewardFactor * (delegatorFees / X)`
-- If the orchestrator's `lastFeeRound` is smaller than the round the current fees are being added for set `lastFeeRound` to that round.
+- If the transcoder's `lastFeeRound` is smaller than the round the current fees are being added for set `lastFeeRound` to that round.

 #### Claiming Earnings